EPCCed/2024-11-04-archer2-intro-develop/_episodes/08-forge.md

 The application details are quite simple.
 You choose the executable to run, any arguments it may require, and the working directory in which you want the job to take place.
 For our job here, you can provide the path to `gdb_exercise`, leave the arguments blank, and choose the working directory to be the one containing `gdb_exercise`.

 Let's now choose what resources we want to use.
-If the 'MPI' box isn't ticked, do so now.
-This will expand the MPI section.
-Make sure that 'Slurm (generic)' is listed as the implementation -- if it isn't, make sure to change that first.
+Enable MPI firstly by opening the panel then clicking on the button to choose an implementation.
+In the window that opens, choose 'Slurm (generic)', then click 'OK'.
+We're back to the run options, and we can enable and disable MPI with the tickbox.
+Let's enabled it.

 We know that this code should work over two processes, so select: